 - Adolfo Suárez Madrid–Barajas Airport in Spain – over 57 million passengers in 2018.

-Foreign travelers planning to arrive at one of the major airports in Europe should first check if they require a visa or an ETIAS visa waiver to travel to Schengen Area countries.
+Foreign travellers planning to arrive at one of the major airports in Europe should first check if they require a visa or an ETIAS visa waiver to travel to Schengen Area countries.
 Please note ETIAS is not a visa, but a special travel authorization used for tourism, business or transit purposes to visit EU member states up to 90 days.